-- Compensation that is payable regardless of whether the performance goal is attained on a termination of the covered employee's employment either by the corporation without cause or by the covered employee for good reason or due to the covered employee's retirement. - Compensation that is paid on the covered employee's death or disability before achievement of the performance goal. - Compensation that is paid on a change in control before achievement of the performance goal.
+- Compensation that is paid on the covered employee's death or disability before achievement of the performance goal. - Compensation that is paid on a change in control before achievement of the performance goal.

 PAYMENTS ON TERMINATION WITHOUT CAUSE, RESIGNATION FOR GOOD REASON, OR RETIREMENT